ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 redirects to `lg.com`).
 Enjoy!

+# Audio Controls
+This monitor comes with speakers.
+You're not going to love them, but they are certainly more immersive than my laptop's.
+Furthermore, you really can't ignore the convenience of the single USB-C port connection serving video, peripherals, *and* audio.

+So I'm using them, and maybe you will too.
+They do fall prey to the classic Mac trap: the volume controls on your keyboard won't affect any external speakers, these included.

+> Why do Macs do this?
+I'm not entirely sure in this case because we're talking about a USB-C connection, but I have heard that it's part of the HDMI spec to leave audio controls to the speakers.
+That's fair, but there's a solution to that problem: use HDMI-CEC messages to send volume up/down commands to the speakers.
+I'm not sure why Apple isn't doing that.

+You can use the monitor's hardware controls to adjust the volume, but that's really inconvenient (your keyboard controls are already beneath your fingers!).
+I'd recommend using [SoundSource](https://rogueamoeba.com/soundsource/) instead.

+SoundSource has a lot of features that I've never used before.
+It's paid software too: a lifetime license costs $30.
+That said, "it just works".
+Install the software, run it on login, and your keyboard controls will operate your speakers.
+The financial decision is up to you.

 # To Conclude

 That's it!
 You can try playing with the monitor's picture mode if you want.
 The default ("Vivid") works fine for me.